Prospective offtaker demand

-Hydrogen demand across 10 application categories spanning transit, marine, port operations, aviation, and industrial power.
+Modelled hydrogen demand across 12 identified application categories spanning transit, marine, port operations, defense, rail, aviation, and industrial power.
+Figures are derived from published fleet data and equipment specifications.

 Application H2 (kg/day) Diesel (L/yr) CO2 (t/yr) Sector